Dinesh-Adhithya-H/Data-driven-astronomy/README.md

 # Data-driven-astronomy
-Using Python's sklearn module astronomy realated data is worked upon
+Using Python's sklearn module some  astronomy realated data is analyzed upon